bmizerany/redis-erl/README.md

 ## On Sugar commands and additions

-Sugar commands must return an easy to use term() that resembles the closest erlang-esque expression of it's form.
+Sugar commands must return an easy to use term() that resembles the closest erlang-esq expression of it's form.

+I'm currently on the fence about how these commands look, but thanks to the multi-bulk-request protocol redis uses, it's simple to use redis:q/1 function for *all* commands.

+How can you get your Sugar functions in?
+See the next section.

 ## Contribute